Sabr-eX/GraphDatabase/Assignment2/README.md

-# OPERATING SYSTEMS (CS F372) 2023-2024 ASSIGNMENT 2
+# OPERATING SYSTEMS (CS F372) 2023-2024 ASSIGNMENT 2 - 45 Marks

-MAX MARKS: 45 | DEADLINE: 17th NOVEMBER 2023, 11:59 PM (HARD DEADLINE)

 ## PROBLEM STATEMENT:

 In this assignment, you will simulate an application for a distributed graph database system involving a load balancer process, a primary server process, two secondary server processes (secondary server 1 and secondary server 2), a cleanup process and several clients.
 The overall system architecture is shown below.

-The overall workflow is as follows:

 -   Clients send requests (read or write) to the load balancer.
 -   Load balancer forwards the write requests to the primary server.
 Load balancer forwards the odd numbered read requests to secondary server 1 and the even numbered read requests to secondary server 2.
 Request numbering starts from 1.
 -   On receiving a request from the load balancer, the server (primary or secondary) creates a new thread to process the request.
 Once the processing is complete, this thread (not the server process) sends a message or an output back to the client.